 Glouster is a very small village located in the state of Ohio.
 With a population of 1,647 people and two associated neighborhoods, Glouster is the 493rd largest community in Ohio.
-Glouster has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Glouster was built prior to World War II, making it one of the older and more historic villages in the country.

 Also of interest is that Glouster has more people living here who work in computers and math than 95% of the places in the US.